 Casentino is also famous for its fabric which originates in the Middle Ages and was used by woodcutters or shepherds for its resistance to water and cold.
 Recognizable for its characteristic curls, obtained with the "rattinatura",its appearance is deliberately rough, but in spite of this it is used by high fashion designers for some of their refined and luxurious products.

 The Andreina mosaic is the largest in Europe, located in a delightful hamlet of Arezzo.
 An artistic and visionary masterpiece led by the artist Andreina Giorgia Carpenito and by over 1000 artists and volunteers from all over the world to create this mural and save the demolition of the Santo Spirito church in the village of Indicatore.
 The work is called Ezekiel's Vision and is spectacular.

-If you are looking for your ideal luxury Tuscan villa in Firenze or Arezzo, or you are simply looking for things to do and see on your Tuscany holiday, contact Salogi Villas or browse our website today!
+If you are looking for stunning villas in Tuscany to rent, in Firenze or Arezzo, or you are simply looking for things to do and see on your Tuscany holiday, contact Salogi Villas or browse our website today!

 You May Also Like

 Our tips to discover Tuscany.
 Here you will find our recommendations from places to go and things to do, from restaurants to where to park your car, etc.

 The Tuscan cuisine and wine are well known around the world.
 There are countless wineries and restaurants in the region, in this section you will discover Salogi's selection.

 There is an extensive list of things you can do in Tuscany, we have selected some we believe should not be missed when exploring the region

 Learn about Tuscan history and its people.
 Find out what's unique about the region's traditions and customs to best explore Tuscany during your holiday

 This section of our magazine contains articles to support you in booking your perfect home.
 It can be useful when planning a holiday in Tuscany.